 9. For fresh faced beauty, which is on-trend, you may find you only need a make-up primer to create a blurring or colour-correcting effect on your skin and a complexion product such as foundation is not required.
 You can then emphasise your lashes, brows and lips as the performance of these sorts of products are not affected by the heat.

 10. Long-wear pigments are a must to look out for.
-QVC favourites include waterproof eyeliners, which we have many from Mally, Laura Geller and Doll 10, waterproof brow pigments from Blink, waterproof lip stains from Benefit and Laura Geller and cheek tints in gel or liquid forms to give a juicy but long-wearing result.
+QVC favourites include waterproof eyeliners, which we have many from Mally, and Doll 10, waterproof brow pigments from Blink, waterproof lip stains from Laura Geller and cheek tints in gel or liquid forms to give a juicy but long-wearing result.

 11. When it comes to skincare, whether you have oily or dry skin, my top tip is a hyaluronic serum to rehydrate the skin.
 This can even be used all over the eyes.
 Apply it underneath your night-time moisturiser for ultimate hydration.
 We have great ones from Sarah Chapman, Decleor and Prai, to name but a few.